zanton123/HaSAPPy/RunninHaSAPPy.md

 @2B) N
 ```

-The name of the library will be used as first attempt as name for folder generation and will be used as ‘tag’ to identify generated output and as a reference for Group analysis (for convenience it would be better to avoid too long names).
+The name of the library will be used as first attempt as name for folder generation and will be used as ‘tag’ to identify generated output and as a reference for Group analysis.
+It is requested that the user selects a short and meaningful name that must not contain spaces:

 > **IMPORTANT** Don’t use spaces in the name!!